lcoquus/personal-website/_sources/welcome.md

 ## What Is This?

-This is the work-in-progress website for my book project, entitled *V Equals I R: A Tour Guide of Electricity*.
-I will periodically update this website with new chapters of the book, with the hope of eventually publishing it as a hardcopy.
-For now, I hope that the content on this website will help you to learn more about electricity.
+This is the preview website for my book project, entitled *V Equals I R: A Tour Guide of Electricity*.
+It contains the introduction, first chapter, and outline for the remainder of the book.
+While the book is still a work-in-progress, I hope eventually to get it published.

 ## Who Is It For?